Vaginal cones and weights; relatively cheap and a good way to progress your pelvic floor training

 This style of holding exercise promotes the development of the slow twitch/endurance qualities of the muscle – think of channelling Mo Farah (for 2 hours on your feet at playgroup) rather than Hussein Bolt (though we need his power for The Knack when we cough or sneeze).
 We need to develop this endurance muscle skill for when we are lugging shopping or carrying toddlers or trying to enjoy prolonged exercise.

 First find the right weight

-When inserting the cone it can help to use a tiny dab of personal lubricant on the end to help entry to the vagina but beware anything more than a dab or you will never hold it in.
+When inserting the cone it can help to use a tiny dab of personal lubricant on the end to help entry to the vagina.
+Beware anything more than a dab or you will never hold it in.
 Think more cork fully in a bottle than tampon position.
-The Kegel8 has a marker on the “tail” to guide position, or with the Aquaflex you should have to reach inside about a knuckles depth to feel the base of the cone.
+The Kegel8 has a marker on the “tail” to guide placement.
+With the Aquaflex you should have to reach inside about a knuckles depth to feel the base of the cone.

 Then choose your venue

 I don’t recommend wearing them out of the house as some adverts suggest.
 That just seems like asking for trouble to me.
-I suggest that you stay securely at home and start by putting the cone in for a relatively still activity and then increasing the challenge.
+I suggest that you stay securely at home and start by putting the cone in for a relatively still activity.
+Then increasing the challenge by adding activity.

 First skill – just stand still!

 First goal is to just stand still and wash your hair as normal.
 You will find yourself more conscious of your underneaths (!) and if it’s the right weight you will feel the need to reposition it a couple of times as soon as your muscles tire.
 About the 4th time you come to wash your hair you should be noticing that it slips less easily and then very soon it doesn’t feel like a challenge at all.

 Now put your shampoo & toiletries on the floor while you shower.
 This will make you have to bend up and down a few times mid-hair wash.